haydaralrikabi/products-comparison/README.md

 ## Demo

-Watch our [demo video](./demo.mp4) to see how the application works!
+Download our [demo video](https://github.com/haydaralrikabi/products-comparison/raw/refs/heads/main/demo.mp4) to see how the application works!
 The video demonstrates:

 - How to select products for comparison
 - Using the sorting features